Last Updated on May 1, 2023

 According to a study, capsaicin helped prevent hyperglycemia, high insulin levels, and increased fasting lipids after a meal in women with gestational diabetes.
 The large-for-gestational-age (LGA) scores were also improved (source: Clinical Nutrition).

-There is evidence that a mother’s flavor preferences and intake during pregnancy can affect her baby’s preferences via amniotic fluid.
+There is preliminary evidence that a mother’s flavor preferences and intake during pregnancy can affect her baby’s preferences via amniotic fluid.
 The evidence is consistent, but it is also limited at this time (source: The American Journal of Clinical Nutrition).

 So there’s a chance that if you like hot and spicy chips during pregnancy, your baby might recognize and approve of these flavors when he or she is older.